Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 - The above solution has time and <b>space complexity</b>  of `O(N*C)`, where `N` represents total items and `C` is the maximum capacity.

-As we know, the final profit is at the right-bottom corner; hence we will start from there to find the items that will be going to the knapsack.
+As we know, the final profit is at the right-bottom corner; hence we will start from there to find the items that will be going to the <b>knapsack</b>.

 As you remember, at every step we had two options: include an item or skip it.
 If we skip an item, then we take the profit from the cell right above it; if we include the item, then we jump to the remaining profit to find more items.